- Section I: The ring

 In Muay Thai matches, Wai Khru Ram Muay and the bow should be done.
 During the ritual the referee should stay in the neural corner.

 Before starting the bout, the referee should call fighters together and give them the final rules instruction and ‘touch gloves’.
-The fighter may be accompanied by his head-cornerman.
+The fighter may be accompanied by their chief second.

-The referee should then send both fighters to their corner and wait to head-cornerman to leave the ring.
+The referee should then send both fighters to their corner and wait for chief second to leave the ring.

-Before each round the referee should get a verbal confirmation from each fighter and his corner that he is ready to start the round.
+Before each round the referee should get a verbal confirmation from each fighter and their corner that they are ready to start the round.

 The referee should check all ringside judges to be ready for the round to commence.
-The referee should check the timekeeper to be ready and signals that the round starts.
+The referee should check the timekeeper and physician to be ready, and signals that the round starts.

 3. Way of giving commands